 - oral or injectable medication

-It is also important to limit triggers that make eczema symptoms worse.
+It is also important to limit triggers that worsen eczema symptoms.
 These triggers will vary among individuals, but they can include factors such as stress or diet, in addition to those in the list above.
 A healthcare professional can help a person identify their triggers and take steps to limit their exposure to them.

 Gaps in eczema-related knowledge — including some doctors’ inexperience in treating skin of color — may lead to delays in diagnosis and treatment in Black people.
 Many Black people also face other barriers to accessing medical care.

 Getting treatment for eczema can help relieve the symptoms and reduce the risk of long-term scarring and skin discoloration.
-If a person thinks that they may have eczema, they should speak with a doctor as soon as they can.
-The doctor may recommend changes to their skin care routine, medication, or other treatments and might refer them to a dermatologist.
+If a person thinks they may have eczema, they should speak with a doctor as soon as possible.
+The doctor may recommend changes to their skin care routine, medication, or other treatments.
+They may also refer them to a dermatologist.